Longest Train In The United States

 • Grain: Grain trains play a vital role in the agricultural industry, transporting wheat, corn, and other grains from the Midwest to export terminals and processing facilities.
 These trains help ensure the efficient movement of agricultural products, supporting both domestic consumption and international trade.

 • Intermodal: Intermodal trains carry shipping containers and truck trailers, connecting ports, distribution centers, and major cities.
-These trains facilitate the seamless transfer of goods between different modes of transportation, streamlining the supply chain and reducing congestion on highways.
+These trains enable the seamless transfer of goods between different modes of transportation, streamlining the supply chain and reducing congestion on highways.

 • Other Commodities: In addition to coal, grain, and intermodal traffic, long trains also transport a variety of other commodities, including chemicals, forest products, minerals, and manufactured goods.
 These trains contribute to the efficient and cost-effective movement of goods across the country, supporting a wide range of industries.